 The Hall of Fame inductees are selected by a panel of industry leaders and supported by industry associations such as ACTRA and the Canadian Film Centre.

-For more information on the most recent Hall of Fame Awards, see the News and Inductees sections, or for a more chronological review of the early days, link to 2007 inaugural list of inductees; the 2008 inductees; the 2009 honourees; the 2010 list; and the 2011 inductees.
+For more information on the most recent Hall of Fame Awards, see the News and Inductees sections, or for a more chronological review of the early days, link to 2007 inaugural list of inductees; the 2008 inductees; the 2009 honourees; the 2010 list; the 2011 inductees; and last year’s list, the 2012 honourees.